manfredipist/RPi3BPlusQtOpenCV/README.md

 ## Step 7: Configuring Qt Creator

-To configure Qt Creator to be able to build and deploy your projects to your RaspberryPi, follow and copy the following configuration:
+To configure Qt Creator to be able to build and deploy your projects to your RaspberryPi, follow and copy the following configuration: (note that my qt project is under the path "/home/manfredi/qt_workspaces/myproject")

 ![Setup GCC](/images/1.png?raw=true "Setup GCC")
 ![Setup G++](/images/2.png?raw=true "Setup G++")